JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

 The `control_for_map()` function can be used to control for any variable that needs to be calculated relative to the match null.
 The `fun` argument of `control_for_map()` should be a function that takes the data in the column contained in `var` as its first argument, and can take the match null's value for `var` as the second argument, to return a vector of values for each entry.
 In addition, `tol` can be specified as it is in `control_for()`, as either a numeric tolerance, or categorical tolerance if the function outputs character vectors.

 If you're wanting to use `control_for_map()` on your own function or data, see this [vignette on controlling for semantic relatedness](vignettes/control_for_map.html).
 The function's documentation in the package ([`?control_for_map`](https://rdrr.io/github/JackEdTaylor/LexOPS/man/control_for_map.html)) might also be useful.
-It might also be useful to look at [the stringdist function](https://www.rdocumentation.org/packages/stringdist/versions/0.9.8/topics/stringdist), as `control_for_map()` was originally written with this style of function in mind.
+It might also be useful to look at [the stringdist function](https://www.rdocumentation.org/packages/stringdist/versions/0.9.14/topics/stringdist), as `control_for_map()` was originally written with this style of function in mind.

 ## Controlling for Euclidean Distance

 The `control_for()` function lets you give specific tolerances for individual variables.
-Another method of matching items, however, may be to control for Euclidean distance, weighting variables by their relative importance.
-The `control_for_euc()` function lets you do exactly this.
+Another method of matching items, however, is to control for Euclidean distance, weighting variables by their relative importance.
+This is possible with `control_for_euc()`.
 As an example, imagine we want to split by concreteness, and control for length, frequency, and age of acquisition.
 We might decide that length is the most important thing to match (ideally exact matching), followed by frequency and age of acquisition.
 This could be achieved like so:

 ``` r